nextflow-io/nextflow/docs/git.md

 :::

 :::{warning}
 When accessing a private SCM installation over `https` from a server that uses a custom SSL certificate, you may need to import the certificate into your local Java keystore.
-Read more [here](https://docs.oracle.com/javase/tutorial/security/toolsign/rstep2.html).
+See [Import the Certificate as a Trusted Certificate](https://docs.oracle.com/javase/tutorial/security/toolsign/rstep2.html) for more information.
 :::